javascript-tutorial/en.javascript.info/1-js/05-data-types/09-keys-values-entries/article.md

 *!*
 let doublePrices = Object.fromEntries(
-  // convert prices to array, map key/value pairs into another pair
+  // convert prices to array, map each key/value pair into another pair
   // and then fromEntries gives back the object Object.entries(prices).map(entry => [entry[0], entry[1] * 2])
 );